QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 (Hebrews 10:19–22, NIV [E])

-The Logic [I]: The Table is not a minefield for the anxious; it is an open door for the forgiven.
+The logic [I]: The Table is not a minefield for the anxious; it is an open door for the forgiven.
 The proper posture is confident humility.